even4void/aliquote/content/post/tag-cloud.md

 ![](/img/20100417113155.png)

 Then I tried to arrange the (x,y) layout, by randomly assigning words to distinct spatial locations.
+I also tried a 3D layout, where words lie on a sphere:

 ```r
 library(ggplot2)